 Marcus Brownlow tells us that the images on the plaque represent Derek's Jolly's passions; car racing, photography, music, fine wine and, in the center, his Futuro.

-The same history, though in less detail, is also recounted in an 031810 blog post on the 891 ABC Adelaide website.
+The same history, though in less detail, is also recounted in an 031810 blog post on the 891 ABC Adelaide

 Original Information 062312

 the other day.
-The blog is an interesting account of walking the Heysen Trail [Get this!
-A 1200 km Walking Trail] in South Australia; ATTS is a braver man than I.
+The blog is an interesting account of walking the Heysen Trail (Get this!
+A 1200 km Walking Trail) in South Australia; ATTS is braver and more adventurous than we are.